 Players Who Have Died This Day

 Late in the 2010 season the Yanks had a new entry to their January 12 birthday club when rookie Ivan Nova (1987) was called up and got seven starts once veteran Andy Pettitte missed six weeks due to a muscle injury.
 Grabbed by the Yankees in the 2004 amateur draft, Ivan could have been lost when he was exposed and taken by the Padres in the 2008 Rule-5 draft.
 But he was returned to the Yanks in March 2009.
 Not only was he very good going 1-2 in the 2010 stretch run, Nova was a rotation cog in 2011, something that originally carried over to 2012.
 His 16-4 mark in the former was a huge boost, ushering him into third place in the Rookie of the Year vote, one which he probably would have won until a few years ago when wins by a starter became devalued to a great degree by today’s “experts.”
 That being said, he was at a crossroads entering 2013, because a string of bad starts in late 2012 zoomed his era over 5.00, and lowered his record to 12-8.
 A late surge in 2013, as he was the team’s best starter down the stretch, gave Yankee fans hope for his future, but Ivan underwent shoulder surgery after a 2-2 start in 2014.
 He struggled after his midseason 2015 return, posting a 6-11 mark in 17 games.
 Ivan pitched to a 7-6 mark in the Bronx in 2016, until the Yanks traded him to Pittsburgh at the end of August for not highly rated minor leaguers Tito Polo and Stephen Tarpley.
 Nova was revived in the Steel City, where he went 25-25 from 2016 through 2018.
-A free agent in 2020, Ivan posted an 11-12 record with the 2019 White Sox.
+A free agent in 2020, Ivan posted an 11-12 record with the 2019 White Sox, and then 1-1 in four games for Detroit in 2020.

 Two of the other Yankees born on January 12 were both bit players on Yankee teams that were about to break out of long doldrums.
 Andy Fox (1971) was the 25th man on the 1996 team that brought the Championship back to New York after an absence of 18 years.
 Drafted by the Yanks in the second round of the 1989 amateur draft, Andy hit three home runs, drove in 14 runs, and stole 13 bases in part-time duty in 1996 and 1997.
 He was traded to the Diamondbacks in 1998 for former Yankee prospect Marty Janzen and Todd Erdos, and divided seven seasons between there and Florida before playing for the Expos and the Rangers in 2004.